urfdvw/CircuitPython-Debugger/README.md

+This repo is deprecated.
+This solution is not suggested.
+Please try at your own risk.

+---
 # A Sort of Working CircuitPython Debugger
 CircuitPython does not support Python's `pdb` debugger, so I came up with this library for line-by-line debugging.